 - After frosting the cake, garnish mango slices on top in a spiral manner .

-Hello, Friends!
-All the images and content here are COPYRIGHT PROTECTED.
-This means BY LAW you are not allowed to use my photos or content without prior permission.
-If you want to republish this recipe, please re-write it in your own words and simply link back to this blog to give proper attribution.
-It’s the LEGAL thing to do.
-Thanks for your cooperation.
+- Hello, Friends!
+Please DO NOT LIFT OR PLAGIARIZE my original recipe, stories, photos or videos.
+All the images and content on this blog are COPYRIGHT PROTECTED and owned by my media company Besa-Quirino LLC.
+This means BY LAW you are NOT allowed to copy, scrape, lift, frame, plagiarize or use my photos, essays, stories and recipe content on your websites, books, films, television shows, videos, without my permission.
+If you wish to republish this recipe or content on media outlets mentioned above, please ASK MY PERMISSION, or re-write it in your own words and link back to my blog AsianInAmericaMag.com to give proper attribution.
+It is the legal thing to do.
+Thank you.
+Email me at [email protected]